ninjaboy/PaketBuildDemo/README.md

 ## Steps

 ### Installing paket
-//This step was omitted by adding an automatic download of paket from builds cript tempalte
+//This step was omitted by adding an automatic download of paket from builds cript template
 NOTE: we are going to be using paket in a _magic_ mode.
 More details: https://fsprojects.github.io/Paket/bootstrapper.html

 ### Define paket dependencies